ng-nathan/ng-nathan.github.io/README.md

 **Welcome to my Gif-hub guide** *(ba dum tss)* **on how to host your resume as a Github Page!**

 ## Prerequisites
-- If you already have created a Github account, you can skip to [Step 2](#step-2---using-markdown)
+- A Github account.
+You can skip to [Step 3](#step-3---using-markdown) if you already have one
+- A formatted resume in Markdown.
+You can skip to [Step 3.5](#step-3.5---uploading-resume-onto-github-repository) if you already wrote one.

-- Otherwise, please start from the beginning of the [Instrustions](#instructions)
+- Otherwise, please start from the beginning of the [Instructions](#instructions)

 ## Instructions

 ### Step 1 - Creating a Github account
 - [Create a Github account here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
-- Type in your email, password and username
+- Type in your email, password and username.
+Then, Github will ask you to solve a puzzle.
-- There will be a puzzel that you need to solve when you create a Github account.
 It can be something similar to this:

 ![Github Puzzel](assets/githubpuzzel.gif)
-- After you solve the puzzel, Github will send you the verification code through your email.
-Once that's done, it will lead you to Github homepage.
+- Type in the verification code sent to your email by Github after you solved the puzzle.
+Once that's done, it will lead you to Github homepage

 ### Step 2 - Creating a repository on Github
-- At the Github homepage, to the left of your browser, there is a green button called `Create repository`
-- Click on `Create repository` and it will redirect you to a new page
-- It shows the `Owner *` (your username) and `Repository name *` which you will have to fill in
+- Click on `Create repository` *(a green button on the left side of the browswer)* and it will redirect you to a new page.
+The new page shows the `Owner *` (your username) and `Repository name *` text box
-- Type the text box underneath `Repository name *` in this format
+- Type the text box underneath `Repository name *` in this format.
 ```
 yourUsername.github.io
 ```
 - e.g, My burner account has the username of **trashgithub88**.
-I will name repository
+I will name repository.
 ```
 trashgithub88.github.io
 ```
-- Once that's done, click `Create repository` at the bottom of the screen
+- Click `Create repository` at the bottom of the screen once that's done.

 ![Github Repo](assets/makerepo.gif)

 ### Step 3 - Using Markdown
-- Make a markdown file by clicking `creating a new file` in the Quick setup section
-- It links to a web text editor.
+- Make a markdown file by clicking `creating a new file` in the Quick setup section.
+It links to a web text editor.
-- Right next to `yourUsername.github.io`, there is the textbox for the name of your resume file.
-You have to name your file exactly like this
+- Fill the text box next to `yourUsername.github.io` exactly with.
 ```
 index.md
 ```